 Green and white both enjoy access to several high-cost monsters (Avacyn Angel of Hope, Worldspine Wurm, etc.) that you can gimmick into play tremendously easily with this awesome trait.
 And other than destroying Hunting Ground, your opponent can't really fight back.
 What are they going to do, not play cards?
 Either way, you win.

 3. Dragonlord Dromoka

-It always stinks to have one of your bigger spells countered and negated by pesky blue, and just the possibility might make you hesitate to play them even when you have enough mana.
+It's never fun having a big spell countered and negated by blue, and just the possibility might make you hesitate to play them even when you have enough mana.
 Enter the legendary Dragonlord Dromoka, one of the game's most powerful dragons who cannot be countered, ensuring his successful entry.
 Like most dragons, he wields flying, letting him soar over ground-based blockers, plus he has the useful lifelink trait and his 5/7 stats let him overwhelm most enemies in battle.

 2. Fracturing Gust